Automation and AI Technology in Surface Mining With a Brief Introduction to Open-Pit Operations in the Pilbara: Technologies and insights

-Fig.~\ref{fig:bhir}(left panel) shows an experimental blast-hole inspection robot being tested at a mine site.
-The main purposes of the BHIR are to minimize manual handling of blasthole measurements, and enable real-time data collection to inform blasthole design and charging processes (which correspond to steps \circled{4} and \circled{5} in Fig.~\ref{fig:iron-ore-open-pit-mining-pilbara}).
-A key motivation behind its design is to overcome the lack of feedback between the planning and drilling stage, this is where automated verification on drilling accuracy as part of QA/QC could improve conformance.
-Another reason is to study the structural integrity of drilled holes over time (in between drilling and charging) as hole collapsing events, cavities formation and weathering can influence the effectiveness of a blasting strategy.
+\textbf{Down-hole inspection robot (DHIR)} ---A practical example of a novel robotic solution to safety and efficiency is shown in Fig.~\ref{fig:bhir}; the DHIR platform is currently under development.
+Fig.~\ref{fig:bhir}(left panel) shows an experimental blasthole inspection robot being tested at a mine site.
+The main purposes of the DHIR are to minimize manual handling of blasthole measurements, and enable real-time data collection to inform blasthole design and charging processes (which correspond to steps \circled{4} and \circled{5} in Fig.~\ref{fig:iron-ore-open-pit-mining-pilbara}).
+A key motivation behind its design is to overcome the lack of feedback between the planning and drilling stage, this is where automated verification on drilling accuracy as part of QA/QC could improve conformance, and therefore blast fragmentation outcomes.
+Another reason is to study the structural integrity of drilled holes over time (in between drilling and charging) as hole collapsing events, cavities formation and weathering can influence the effectiveness of a drill and blast strategy.

-The BHIR comprises a suite of visual, radar and LiDAR sensors \cite{liu2022acra}.
+The DHIR comprises a suite of visual, radar and LiDAR sensors \cite{liu2022acra}.
 Additional down-hole sensing payloads may be deployed via the winching mechanism depicted in Fig.~\ref{fig:bhir}(a)-(b).
-The sonde (see Fig.~\ref{fig:bhir}c) is equipped with infrared thermometer (for wall surface temperature measurements), 32 LiDAR sensors (for measuring distance from the drilled hole wall), forward-facing RGB camera, dimmable LED light rings, Hall effect magnet and float-based water detection, and gigabit communications over the tether.
-Fig.~\ref{fig:bhir}(d) shows two LiDAR sensors: Waymo provides frontal vision to detect drilled holes approximately 20cm away while RealSense is used for down-hole precision guidance.
-The radar systems shown in Fig.~\ref{fig:bhir}(e) may be used for object detection, gesture recognition, to analyse human-machine interactions or enforce safety in the context of a mine.
+The sonde (see Fig.~\ref{fig:bhir}c) is equipped with 32 LiDAR sensors (for measuring the drilled hole diameter/volume), forward-facing RGB camera, dimmable LED light rings, float-based water detection, infrared thermometer (for wall surface temperature measurements), and gigabit communications via the tether.
+Fig.~\ref{fig:bhir}(d) shows two Ouster LiDAR sensors which are used to detect and straddle blast-cones, and for precise positioning of the sonde above the blast-hole.
+The radar systems shown in Fig.~\ref{fig:bhir}(e) may be used for object detection, material identification\cite{khushaba2022radar}, gesture recognition, to analyze human-machine interactions or enforce safety in the context of a mine.